john-cd/rust_howto/bk/drafts/language/macros.md

 Here are some common pitfalls to watch out for:

 - Overusing Macros: Sometimes a regular function or trait does the job just fine.
 Macros can obscure logic and make code harder to read or debug if used unnecessarily.
 - Poor Macro Hygiene.
 If your macro introduces variables without care, it can clash with names in the surrounding scope.
 This can lead to confusing bugs.
-Rust tries to help with hygiene, but it’s not foolproof - especially in procedural macros.
+Rust tries to help with hygiene, but it's not foolproof - especially in procedural macros.
 - Complex or Unreadable Macros.
 Macros that try to do too much can become cryptic.
-If you can’t understand what your macro expands to without a mental workout, it might be time to simplify or rethink the design.
+If you can't understand what your macro expands to without a mental workout, it might be time to simplify or rethink the design.
 - Lack of Testing.
-Macros don’t get tested like functions do.
-If you don’t write tests that exercise all the macro’s patterns and edge cases, you might miss subtle bugs.
+Macros don't get tested like functions do.
+If you don't write tests that exercise all the macro's patterns and edge cases, you might miss subtle bugs.
 - Unexpected Expansion Behavior.
 Macros expand before type checking, so they can produce code that compiles incorrectly or fails in surprising ways.
 Debugging macro expansion can be tricky.
 - Lifetime and Type Issues.
 Especially in procedural macros, forgetting to handle lifetimes or generic parameters properly can lead to compiler errors that are hard to trace.
 - Unclear Error Messages.
 When something goes wrong inside a macro, the compiler often points to the macro invocation site, not the actual problem.
 Using compile_error! can help provide clearer diagnostics.